-3. Select either Push Button or PIN Number.

-To use the push button method, either click the WPS button on this screen, or press the WPS button on the side of the WiFi DSL modem router.
-Within 2 minutes, go to the wireless client and press its WPS button to join the network without entering a password.

-To use the PIN method, select the PIN Number radio button, enter the client security PIN, and click Next.
+- Select either Push Button or PIN Number. - To use the push button method, either click the WPS button on this screen, or press the WPS button on the top of the modem router.
+Within 2 minutes, go to the wireless client and press its WPS button to join the network without entering a password. - To use the PIN method, select the PIN Number radio button, enter the client security PIN, and click Next.